 On March 5, 2013, Remy entered into a First Amendment to its existing five year Asset-Based Revolving Credit Facility (the "Remy Credit Facility" and "Remy Credit Facility First Amendment") to extend the maturity date of the Remy Credit Facility from December 17, 2015 to September 5, 2018 and reduce the interest rate.
 The Remy Credit Facility now bears interest at a defined Base Rate plus 0.50%-1.00% per year or, at Remy's election, at an applicable LIBOR Rate plus 1.50%-2.00% per year and is paid monthly.
 The Remy Credit Facility First Amendment maintains the current maximum availability at \$95 million, which may be increased, under certain circumstances, by \$20 million, though the actual amount that may be borrowed is based on the amount of collateral.
 The Remy Credit Facility is secured by substantially all domestic accounts receivable and inventory held by Remy.
-Remy will incur an unused commitment fee of 0.375% on the unused amount of collateral supporting the Remy Credit Facility, the amount borrowed, and the outstanding letters of credit of \$3 million, there was additional availability for borrowing of \$79 million on June 30, 2013.
-The Remy Credit Facility contains various restrictive covenants, which include, among other things: (i) a maximum leverage ratio, decreasing over the term of the facility; (ii) a minimum interest coverage ratio, increasing over the term of the facility; (ii) a minimum interest coverage ratio, for minimum liquidity; and (v) limitations on the payment of dividends in excess of a specified amount.
+Remy will incur an unused commitment fee of 0.375% on the unused amount of commitments under the Remy Credit Facility First Amendment.
+At June 30, 2013, the Remy Credit Facility balance was zero.
+Based upon the collateral supporting the Remy Credit Facility, the amount borrowed, and the outstanding letters of credit of \$3 million, there was additional availability for borrowing of \$79 million on June 30, 2013.
+The Remy Credit Facility contains various restrictive covenants, which include, among other things: (i) a maximum leverage ratio, decreasing over the term of the facility; (ii) mainimum interest coverage ratio, increasing over the term of the facility; (iii) mandatory prepayments upon certain asset sales and debt issuances; (iv) requirements for minimum liquidity; and (v) limitations on the payment of dividends in excess of a specified amount.